raphinesse/angular-crumble/README.md

 ### Customizing the parent relationship

 We interpret your application as a rooted tree.
 Each view is a node that either has a parent or is the root of the tree.
-Each node is identified by it's path.
+Each node is identified by its path.
 The parent of a node with path `path` is defined by the result of a call to `crumble.getParent(path)`.
 If the return value is falsy, the node is considered as the root.

 *"What do I care?"*, you say?
 Well, by default the root is `/` and the parent is determined by simply dropping the last path segment of the current node (`/parent/child`).
 But you can completely customize this behavior by replacing `crumble.getParent` with your own implementation.
 Just take care that you don't create any cycles.